-- Clarifying the identity of rare and threatened or ecologically important taxa
+- Clarifying the identity of rare, threatened, and ecologically important taxa

 - Researching under-explored and threatened habitats